 Style of worship:

-St. Nicholas, Otham is very much middle of the road in terms of churchmanship.
-There are two sung Eucharists each month and one parish family service.
+At St. Nicholas, Otham there are two sung Eucharists each month and one parish family service.
 Extra services are offered according to seasonal requirements, such as a ‘Service of Light’ on Advent Sunday evening, Crib Services on Christmas Eve and a ‘Dawn Liturgy’ early on Easter Sunday.
 The music for the family service is provided by a small, but developing, music group.
 As with the choir new members are always welcome.

-St. Mary, Langley is generally less formal than St. Nicholas and is ‘lower’ in terms of churchmanship.
+St. Mary, Langley is generally less formal than St. Nicholas.
 There is one sung parish Eucharist, one said Eucharist and one parish family service each month.
 There are occasional extra seasonal services, for example ‘Good Friday meditations’ but by and large most of these extra, seasonal services take place at St. Nicholas.
 They are, however, attended by people from both congregations.

-Children’s work: Towards the end of 2014 we commenced Messy Church (see spearate web page) which is for children of all ages.
-We have close links with Madginford Primary School (the Rector is on the governing body) and we recently welcomed 90 children from year two into the church so they could spend the morning exploring the church, with help of our Church Trail, and also the churchyard.
+Children’s work: Towards the end of 2014 we commenced Messy Church (see separate web page) which is for children of all ages.
+We have close links with Madginford Primary School and we have welcomed children from year two so they could spend the morning exploring the church, with help of our Church Trail, and also the churchyard.
 Each month we have two parish family services (one at St. Nicholas and one at St. Mary) which are extremely ‘child friendly’ and very informal.

 Groups: Each Lent we run a series of study groups for the parish as a whole (we usually use the Diocesan Lent Course).
 We are looking towards establishing a group concerned with ‘peace and reconciliation’.

 Prayer Circle: We now have a prayer circle by which means people can be prayed for as and when requested.